Conchylicultor/SentimentAnalysis/save/README.md

-This folder contain the models weigths and parametters
+This folder contain the models weigths and parameters